 - K12 CHRCDA: This is an internal award available to all faculty members trained as pediatricians.

 - CTSI-CN Voucher Awards

-- Bridge Funding: The PI (Faculty) Bridge Award is an internally-funded program providing up to one year of additional support for any established investigator with a competitive renewal application under consideration with a lag time between the current and follow-on funding.
+- Bridge Funding (PDF): The PI (Faculty) Bridge Award is an internally-funded program providing up to one year of additional support for any established investigator with a competitive renewal application under consideration with a lag time between the current and follow-on funding.

 - Board of Visitors Grants: Each fall, hospital faculty and staff are invited to submit grant applications for research and programmatic initiatives.
 Each application is carefully reviewed by The Board of Visitors’ Grants Committee and grantees are notified in April of The Board’s decision.

 GW students have made important contributions to research projects by collecting data, assisting in writing grant proposals and even co-authoring articles.
 Faculty expand the capabilities of their research programs when they provide well-structured opportunities for undergraduates to participate.